MtnBiker/historical-streets-la/ImplementationNotes.md

     at Object.loader (/Users/gscar/Documents/Croatian Restaurants Project-CroRes/LA Historical Street Names/la_hist_street/node_modules/sass-loader/dist/index.js:25:24)
 `sass-loader` which is coming from where?
-`yarn add sass-loader@^10.1.1` should downgrade, recent problem for many
+`yarn add sass-loader@^10.1.1` should downgrade, recent problem for many Upgraded to ruby-2.7.2 since it's the end of the line and just one less thing to think about

+Look at SourceTree and see the other "improvements" that might be useful.
+Maybe reorganized webpacker to latest guides. recommendations.
+But mainly a matter of style.
+I tried making this rearrangement, but failed with getting access to application.scss right.
+Leave well enough alone `If It Works Don't Fix It`
+  source_path: app/packs
+  source_entry_path: entrypoints

+`gem 'activerecord-postgis-adapter'` default may now work, but will have to try again